Hawal: Known for

-Hawal is known for Hari Parbat, Islamia College of Science and Commerce, Srinagar, among other places.
+Hawal is known for Hari Parbat, Islamia College of Science and Commerce, Shrine of Mirza Kamil Badakhshi, among other places.
 It is also known for the 1990 Hawal massacre when the Indian Paramilitary forces fired on an unarmed funeral procession carrying the body of Mirwaiz Moulvi Farooq, a religious leader with machine guns from a camp near the Islamia College killing over 60 and injuring more than 200.